-Blepharitis: Blepharitis is a chronic inflammation of the eyelids and commonly occurs when the oil glands located on lids are blocked.
-This causes the lids to become irritated and even ap-pear greasy.
+Blepharitis: Blepharitis is a chronic inflammation of the eyelids and commonly occurs when the oil glands located on the eyelids are blocked.
+This causes the lids to become irritated and even appear greasy.
 Individuals with blepharitis usually wake up with crusty eyelashes or with lids that are stuck together.
-Additionally, the surface of the eye can be affected due to abnormal oily se-cretions and debris from lashes.
-This irritation can lead to dryness, blurry vision, foreign body sensation and excessive tearing.
+Additionally, the surface of the eye can be affected due to abnormal oily secretions and debris from lashes.
+This irritation can lead to dryness, blurry vision, foreign body sensation, and excessive tearing.
 Certain organisms called Demodex might also exacerbate the inflammation around the eyes.
-Therefore, it is essential to practice consistent lid hygiene and in-corporate hot compresses and lid wipes into daily regimen.
-Since ocular rosacea might also be another factor for chronic inflammation, Dr. Josephson might prescribe oral antibiotics (doxycycline) that will help promote healthy oil secretion and ultimately minimize inflamma-tion.
+Therefore, it is essential to practice consistent lid hygiene and incorporate hot compresses and lid wipes into daily regimen.
+Since ocular rosacea may also be another factor for chronic inflammation, Dr. Josephson might prescribe oral antibiotics (doxycycline) to promote healthy oil secretion and ultimately minimize inflammation.